beginning of content

 • You and your partner will both need tests to work out why you can't get pregnant.

-• Your doctor can refer you for fertility tests, which will usually happen in hospital or at a fertility clinic.
+• Your doctor may refer you for fertility tests, which will usually happen in hospital or at a fertility clinic.

-• Fertility treatments try to either: fix your infertility issue or use an assisted reproductive technology to help you have a baby.
+• Fertility treatments try to either: fix your infertility issue or use an assisted reproductive technology to help you become pregnant.

-• The treatment options depend on your cause of infertility.
+• The treatment options depend on your cause of infertility and individual circumstance.

 • Treatments vary in how much they cost and how well they work.

 Not being able to fall pregnant can be upsetting and difficult to deal with.
-Your doctor will arrange for tests to be done to determine you and your partner’s fertility.
+Your doctor can arrange tests to be done to understand more about you and your partner's fertility.

-Sometimes, the problem lies with the woman.
-Sometimes with the man.
-Sometimes with both.
-And sometimes, the reason is never found.
+Infertility can be related to problems with male or female factors, although sometimes, the reason is never found.
 Your doctor can refer you for fertility tests, which will usually happen in hospital or at a fertility clinic.

-Depending on what these fertility tests show, there are a number of treatments available to both of you.
+Depending on what these fertility tests show, there are a number of treatments available to you.

 Treatment for infertility can bring hope to people wanting to have a baby, but success is not guaranteed.
 Infertility treatment also has physical, emotional, and financial costs.